Reflection calculus and conservativity spectra: Strictly positive logics and reflection calculi

 Obviously, $<_n$ is a transitive relation invariantly defined on the equivalence classes w.r.t.\ provable equivalence in $\Rc$ (denoted $=_\Rc$).
 Since $\Rc$ is polytime decidable, so are both $=_\Rc$ and all of $<_n$.

-An $\Rc$-formula without variables and $\land$ is called a \emph{word}.
+An $\Rc$-formula without variables and $\land$ is called a \emph{word} (or a \emph{worm} in some treatments).
 In fact, any such formula syntactically is a finite sequence of letters $\Diamond_i$ (followed by $\top$).
 If $A,B$ are words then $AB$ will denote $A[\top/B]$, that is, the word corresponding to the concatenation of these sequences. $A\circeq B$ denotes the graphical identity of formulas (words).

 The set of all words will be denoted $\Wo$, and $\Wo_n$ will denote its restriction to the signature $\{\Diamond_i:i\geq n\}$.
 The following facts are from \cite{Bek04,Bek12a}: \bi \item Every $A\in \Fo_n$ is $\Rc$-equivalent to a word in $\Wo_n$; \item $(\Wo_n/{=_\Rc},<_n)$ is isomorphic to $(\ge_0,<)$. \ei